This is how we pack and send your Herb Plants to all states except TAS & WA

 - 1 Soapwort Herb Plant in a 50 X 75mm tube - General growing instructions

 All of our Herb Plants are grown organically with certified organic potting mixes and fertilizers

 Botanical Name: Saponaria officinalis

-Soapwort is a hardy perennial, growing from 60cm up to 1 meter tall with a 1 meter spread.
+Soapwort is a hardy perennial, growing from 40 - 60cm tall with a 1 meter spread.
 It may be used as a larger groundcover when multiple plants are used, since it grows quite vigorously.
 The stems are unbranched and hold dark green, lance shaped leaves of 5-12 cm long.
 The flowers may be pink or white and they bloom for a long period from late summer to autumn.
 Each flower has 5 petals and they are held in loose terminal clusters on tall stalks.
 The flowers have a spicy clove fragrance which is said to be stronger at night.
 They are self-fertile and are either self-pollinating or pollinated by moths.

 The botanical name of Saponaria officinalis is due to the saponins found within the plant.
 ‘Sapo’ is the Latin word for soap and ‘officinalis’ is a reference to the medicinal use of the plant.
 The saponins are strongest in the root when the plant is in flower.
 These chemicals create a soap-like lather when the sap is mixed with water.
 Soapwort is thought to have first been used in the Stone Age when it was likely that people used leaves growing near streams to wipe dirt from their hands, discovering the lathering effects of the plant.
 It was later planted around Roman Baths for use as a cleanser.